 episode only took four weeks to animate.

-two more seasons.
-The theme was changed to “Help!” and “And Your Bird Can
+The theme was changed to “Help!” and “And Your Bird Can Sing”, respectively.

-after the success of ABC’s own primetime Batmanseries.
 During

+success of ABC’s own primetime Batman series, and

-the second season, it was aired opposite Space Ghostand was clobbered in the ratings.
-For the third season, ABC
+Beatles clobbered it in the ratings.
+For the third season, ABC attempted to

-attempted to salvage the show by having the episodes become more surreal to
+salvage the show by having the episodes become more surreal to appeal to an

-appeal to an adult audience and by moving it later in the morning.
-The later
+adult audience and by moving it later in the morning.
+The later timeslot put it

 ultimately cancelled, although ABC did continue to air it for two additional